jewelsofthought/neshama/site/posts/neshama/love_greek.md

 - Ludus: flirtatious, playful, casual, uncommitted

 Ludus is the flirtatious and teasing kind of love, the love mostly accompanied by dancing or laughter.
-It’s the child-like and fun kind of love.
+It's the child-like and fun kind of love.
 If you think about it; this generation loves Ludus more than anything else.

 Example of Ludus love: Modern love at its finest, Ludus love is best described by thinking of two people who just want to have fun together, with little need for security or roots.